botpress/readme/docs/Quick Start/build.md

 ---
-title: Build
+title: Create a Bot
-excerpt: Plan your bot project, set goals, and test your conversations.
+excerpt: >-
+  This quick start guide will help you build, deploy, and monitor your first bot.
 deprecated: false
 hidden: false
 metadata: